rabyj/dotfiles/notes/notes.md

 command > out 2>&1 # same files, universal
-command &> out # same files, not always supported out of bash command 2>&1 # redirect stderr to stdout, useful with tee
+command &> out # same files, not always supported out of bash command 2>&1 # redirect stderr to stdout, useful with tee command 2>&1 >/dev/null | grep 'something' #piping the error to a tool like grep:The first operation is the 2>&1, which means 'connect stderr to the file descriptor that stdout is currently going to'.
+The second operation is 'change stdout so it goes to /dev/null', leaving stderr going to the original stdout, the pipe.

 # -- find --
 # list number of files in multiple directories